Excited Black woman in plaid holding letter, male friends excited behind her

 • Request feedback and honor what you are told.
 Some admission personnel will offer feedback for denied applicants in person, over the phone, or in writing.
 If they do, take advantage—just be gracious.
 Don't become defensive when you receive the feedback.
 Make sure you understand what was communicated, and be sure to thank the person for their time.

-• Consider reapplying and ask about that process.
+• Consider reapplying and asking about that process.
 You may find your chances of being admitted are higher the second time around (a lot can change in a year).
 You could also try asking if additional information from you could result in a second look.

 • Practice patience and professionalism.
 If you decide to respond to the graduate admission committee after being denied, please remember this: a mature, thoughtful attitude makes a huge and positive impression.